-A second observation is that, given the very long term trends in industrial structure that we have already observed in the past half century - with services growing strongly as a proportion of total employment and manufacturing employment falling from about one-third of the labour force to less than 10 per cent today - it is a bit odd to be referring to this as a China-induced 'hollowing out' of manufacturing.
+A second observation is that, given the very long term trends in industrial structure that we have already observed in the past half century - with services growing strongly as a proportion of total employment and manufacturing employment falling from about one-third of the labour force to less than 10 per cent today - it is a bit odd to be referring to this as a China-induced "hollowing out" of manufacturing.

 A third observation goes back to the points I was making at the start of this address, concerning the consequences for industrial structures of real incomes growth associated with economic development.
 Today, we see China as a manufacturing powerhouse, reliant upon raw materials that we happen to have in abundance.
 But, at the Chinese economy develops, its industrial structure will also change.
 It won't become a smaller producer in manufactures in absolute terms.
 Indeed, Chinese manufacturing output will probably grow at least as fast as the Australian economy grows for as long as any of us can project.
 But other sectors of the Chinese economy will grow even faster, in time.
 As with all other stories of economic development, real income growth and the emergence of a large middle class will generate a demand for an almost endless variety of goods and services.
-What sorts of goods and services?
-Who knows?
-It could be premium tourism, it could be fine wine, financial services or it could be some other good or service not yet invented.
+What sorts of goods and services or it could be some other good or service not yet invented.